evertqin/RogerBlog/post/post14/post14.md

-Title: Transfering Data
+Title: Transfering Data between ASP.NET Client and Server
 Author: Ruogu Qin
 Date: 08/03/2015
 Tag: Technology
      CSharp

 Here I am going to summarize commonly used ways to pass data between server and client.
+There are traditional ways along with some ASP.NET specific ways.

 - Ajax request, using jQuery Library, if you are using webforms, then: